Browse by . . .

 In other words, the New Museum sends more mixed messages than an interview with Andy Warhol.
 It can look austere or ethereal, one of a kind or a tribute, the end of an era or the seed of the Lower East Side's future.
 It can look spacious, dramatic, or too cramped even to allow seating.
 No wonder the word got out, and anyone looking for the old New Museum in any of its incarnations will be in for a surprise.
 Call it the new new New Museum.

 Marcia Tucker founded the institution in 1977, in private quarters in Tribeca.
 At its first real home in Soho, starting in 1983, it offered a rebuke to its art world neighbors as much as an invitation.
 It spared one the controversy that surrounded the big boys, from the Guggenheim's fashion shows to the Whitney on the black male.
 Yet it showed women artists and political art when formalism or male expressionism reigned.
 It even showed abstract artists such as Richard Tuttle when they had gone out of fashion.
-In its temporary Chelsea space, it kept a balcony for new media all the time, while other museums still could not catch on—only the terminals kept freezing, with staffing too low to reboot.
+In its temporary Chelsea space, it kept a balcony for new media all the time, while other museums still could not catch on—except that the terminals kept freezing, with staffing too low to reboot.

 The New Museum at last announced that it had outgrown Chelsea, with the promise of new architecture already making news.
 Even then, it drew fewer people to Andrea Zittel than could live comfortably in her mobile homes—but that was 2006.
 Only a year and a half later, the opening of the brand new building ran thirty straight hours.
 Tickets sold out in advance, and when I got there the following weekend lines still stretched out the door.
 The museum itself seemed caught by surprise.
 The lines might have moved more quickly if the staff had mastered selling tickets and checking coats.